|photo by Alice Lum|

 McBurney consulted with the architect and after three unsuccessful drafts, Smith came up with plans “that combined all the necessary features and were within the estimate.”
 To keep within “the estimate,” Smith had to forego any over-the-top architectural embellishment.

-“All style and architectural feelings were sacrificed to the scientific demands, but the building, nevertheless, will be an ornament to its neighborhood,” said The Times.
+“All style and architectural feelings were sacrificed to the scientific demands, but the building, nevertheless, will be an ornament to its neighborhood,” said The New York Times.

 |The building originally extended 17-feet further back -- photo by Alice Lum|